sanishsuwal7/devPortfolio/src/pages/landing/index.md

 ---
 title: Landing page title from local markdown
 internal: true
+mainpitch:
+  title: Hi, I’m Alejandro, Software Engineer and Web Developer
+  subtitle: I build beautiful websites for businesses around the world.
+If you need a modern and powerful website, book a call below.
+  action: Book a call
 ---

-# Hi, I’m Alejandro, Software Engineer and Web Developer

-I build beautiful websites for businesses around the world.
-If you need a modern and powerful website, book a call below.

-Book a call

 # What I do